Stamatis8/smpl-triangulation/README.md

 # Simple Triangulation

-- Minimal library for various triangulation related tasks
+- Minimal C++ library for various triangulation related tasks
 - Header only
 - Only dependancy is the standard library